jawg/h2geo/README.md

 h2geo (HitchHiker's Guide to OpenStreetMap) allows the creation of a **data type descriptor** for OpenStreetMap.
 Its purpose is to provide an **easy** & **localized** search for data types.

+To better understand h2geo, check out this generated [page](http://mapsquare.github.io/h2geo) where you can see all the data types validated by h2geo and the others.

 =====

 ### Why are we doing this?